pmcg31/TinkerCameraWebServer/README.md

   ESP32 CameraWebServer example sketch<br><i>made more tinker friendly</i>.
 </h1>

 This is the CameraWebServer example sketch that comes with the ESP32 framework for the IDE.
-However, this sketch comes with some, well, sketchy stuff.
+However, this sketch is a bit, well, _sketchy_.

 The main html pages are stored in a header file, which would be bad enough, except it is written out in array initializer notation, one agonizing byte at a time.
 Ridiculous?
 What if I told you it was gzipped, too?
 Now how much would you pay?

+And, yes, the browser knows how to unzip stuff.
+That's not the point.
+My editor don't do gzip, yo.

-So, I converted the header file mess into files, and then unzipped them.
+So, I converted the header file mess into files, and then unzipped them (call me stubborn).
 They now reside in the `data` folder as `index_ov2640.html` and `index_ov3660.html` and will be uploaded to the board's SPIFFS filesystem.
 The proper one will be selected and served depending on the camera model.
 Mine was an OV2640.

 ## ⚙️ Gear you need